saucelabs/sauce-docs/docs/api-testing/apifctl-cicd-integration.md

 ---
-id: integrate-with-your-cicd
+id: apifctl-cicd-integration
-title: "Integrate with CI/CD Platforms"
+title: CI/CD Platform Integration with apifctl
-sidebar_label: "Integrate with CI/CD"
+sidebar_label: CI/CD Integration with apifctl
 description: "Using Sauce Labs API Testing or CLI, you can seamlessly integrate continuous API testing into your CI/CD pipeline."
 ---